General Diamond Workers' Union of the Netherlands

 Unlike the NAS, which also had political goals, the ANDB focused solely on improving workers' conditions.
 It struggled for the eight-hour day, achieving a nine-hour work day in 1905.
 Beyond that, the ANDB was also active in attempting to enrich its members' cultural life.
 It ran a library and organized cultural events.
 Instead of joining the NAS, the ANDB was one of the primary founders of the Dutch Confederation of Trade Unions (NVV) in 1906.
+The ANDB was instrumental in founding the Universal Alliance of Diamond Workers, a global union federation bringing together workers in the diamond industry, in 1905.
+Prominent leading figures in the ANDB included Henri Polak, Jan van Zutphen, and Monne de Miranda.

 Little of the industry survived after World War II, and although the union was reformed after the war, it was on a very small scale.
 In 1958, it merged into the General Dutch Metalworkers' Union.